vcz-fr/Website/README.md

 ## The motivation
 My website has to represent my ideal in terms of engineering.
 I love fast websites that respect standards as much as I love experimenting with stuff online.
-Every now and then I want to tackle new challenges, like "open sourcing" my website, using a static site generator and hosting it for free.
+Occasionally I want to tackle new challenges, like "open sourcing" my website, using a static site generator and hosting it for free.

 Every iteration adds new ideas and features to the mix like a cleaner design, performance, personality.
 This one will allow me to integrate some features and keep experimenting while keeping some key ideas that have already been developed